 7. Now you can place your mounting bracket on the wall and screw it.
 Don’t tighten the screws all the way.

-8. Make sure the bracket is level before tightening the screws.
+8. Make sure the wall mount is level before tightening the screws.
 You can use the very handy spirit level that is included in the box or the spirit level function in the One For All toolbox app

-9. When the bracket is on level, you can tighten the screws all the way.
+9. When the wall mount is on level, you can tighten the screws all the way.

-10. Now you can attach your TV to the bracket.
+10. Now you can attach your TV to the wall mount.

 11. Finally you need to attach the cables to your TV.

-12. Now you are ready to enjoy your TV (bracket)!
+12. Now you are ready to enjoy your TV (wall mount)!